BY MIKE MADIGAN

 It was operated by four primary defendants: Tomasino, Keith Simmons, Anthony Catone, and Tony Lamarand.
 The organization was characterized by the FBI as being a serious risk to public safety.
 The FBI accused the gang of fire-bombings, violent beatings, selling kilo-quantities of cocaine weekly, and of recruiting youths both for taking and selling drugs.

 Tomasino and Catone were caught on wiretaps coordinating drug sales, Tomasino had in his possession over 1 gram of cocaine at the time of his arrest and he confessed that he, Simmons, Catone, and Lamarand used the bar to sell, distribute, and use cocaine.
 Catone admitted that he also used another bar, Papa Joe’s, to sell, distribute, and use cocaine.

 In the FBI’s press release, it was noted that both Catone’s and Tomasino’s charges carry a maximum penalty of life in prison, a fine of $4,000,000, and forfeiture of their businesses.

 On January 24th, 2011, Catone and Tomasino were sentenced to probation and minimal fines.
-Neither Tomasino and Catone served any prison sentence and both families were allowed to continued to own and operate the businesses where they admitted that they stored, distributed, and sold narcotics.
+Neither Tomasino nor Catone served any prison sentence and both families were allowed to continue to own and operate the businesses where they admitted that they stored, distributed, and sold narcotics.